jaebradley/notes/linux/Linux Insides/Interrupts/Introduction.md

   * External interrupts are received through the local APIC while the software-generated interrupts are caused by exceptional conditions in the processor itself
   * Examples of an exceptional condition is division by 0 or exiting a program with a syscall instruction
 * If multiple exceptions or interrupts occur at the same time, the processor handles them in the order of their predfined priorities
+* The entries in the Interrupt Descriptor Table contains the type of interrupt handler (handling interrupts, traps, or tasks), as well as the address of the handler itself
+* There is the Interrupt Stack Table that is used for switching stacks during the execution of an interrupt or exception handler
+* Each active thread has a large stack (2^15 or 2^16 bytes, depending on if a kernel configuration parameter is defined)
+* Each CPU has special per-cpu stacks like the interrupt stack, which is used for external hardware interrupts
+* After the interrupt handler finishes its execution, it must return control to the interrupted process, which also pops the stack pointer to restore the stack of the interrupted process